aI-lab-glider/nurse-scheduling-solver/README.md

     "DSS"
 ]
 ```
-All the shift codes must be listed, otherwise the schedule will not be accepted.
+All the shift codes from the table below must be listed, otherwise the schedule will not be accepted.

 | Penalty                         | Code | default weight |
 |---------------------------------|------|:--------------:|